Sausage Kale Soup Recipe

 This Sausage Kale Soup Recipe is a cozy fall soup made in the slow cooker.
 This Sausage Kale Soup is a delicious make-ahead crockpot dinner recipe that only takes 15 minutes of hands-on preparation!
 It’s paleo-friendly & gluten-free!

-This particular Sausage Kale Soup recipe has become a fall staple in our house!
-It’s loaded with fall vegetables, bursting with flavor and is my favorite, fix-it-and-forget-it, kind of recipe!
-That takes 15 minutes to prepare.
-Then you get to enjoy the aroma all day long while it cooks in the crockpot.
+This Sausage Kale Soup recipe is a cold-weather staple in our house.
+It’s loaded with seasonal vegetables, bursting with flavor and is my favorite, fix-it-and-forget-it, kind of recipe.
+It only takes 15 minutes to prepare, then you get to enjoy the aroma all day long while it cooks in the crockpot.

-My kids really love this recipe too!
-No joke – and because it’s too funny not to share – my son refers to this sausage kale soup as, “that one soup that looked gross but tasted really good.”
+My kids even love this sausage potato and kale soup.
+No joke – my son refers to this sausage kale soup as, “that one soup that looks gross but tastes really good.”